 During the song, You Took The Words Right Out of My Mouth, I did a backward roll and slipped and fell straight into the pool.
 Much to the delight of the rest of the cast and the audience!

-Had you always wanted to be a stage actor?
+Had you always wanted to be a theatre actor?

 No, not really.
 I was never really 100% on what I wanted to be but a series of events and getting involved in amateur dramatics when I was about seventeen made me realise I wanted to be an actor!